Memorable Albert

 and feel with their own hearts."

-is more important than knowledge.
+more important than knowledge.
 Knowledge is limited; imagination

 encircles the world."

-success the quantum theory has, the sillier it looks"
+success the quantum theory has, the sillier it looks."

---from a letter to Zangger, May 20,
+--from a letter to Heinrich Zangger,

 learn to understand the motives of human beings, their illusions,